-Triodos Bank: The IFISA is available only through the bank's crowdfunding platform.
-On there you can see all the bond offers available (impact investment opportunities only) and which ones you can put in an IFISA wrapper.
+Triodos Bank: You can invest directly in pioneering organisations creativing positive social and environmental impact through a Triodos Bank IFISA.
+The IFISA is available only through the bank's crowdfunding platform.
+On there you can see all the bond offers available and which ones you can put in an IFISA wrapper.